Introduction

 Are there any performance issues on the user side?

-Master Script (for Form Widgets)
+Master Script (for Form Widgets).

-Process Request Queue
+Process Request Queue.

 Click on “View Engine Alerts” to display a list of engine alerts:

-The engine alerts can be filtered by type and status.
+Engine alerts can be filtered by type and status.
 Select the Type from the drop-down list below.

 Select the Status from the drop-down list below.

-Restart Application
+Restart Application.

-Restarts the IIS web service and relaunches the FlowWright web application.
+This feature restarts the IIS web service and relaunches the FlowWright web application.

 An alert notification confirms that the application has been restarted.
 The user should exit the browser tab and log in to the application again.